ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 risk, though it is important to recognize that different idempotent requests can be combined to be not idempotent.

-Idempotent actions with a narrow scope based on the value of an application-provided nonce could enable data submission with limited replay protection.

 Even without strong replay prevention, the server-chosen `response_nonce` field ensures that responses have unique AEAD keys and nonces even when requests are replayed.